Next Goal Wins (2014 film): Critical response

 Next Goal Wins received overwhelmingly positive reviews from both critics and audiences.
 The review aggregator website Rotten Tomatoes gives it a 100% approval rating based on 30 reviews, with a rating average of 7.6/10.
 The website's critics consensus reads: "Finding beauty in sports beyond the mere satisfaction on winning, Next Goal Wins is a moving documentary filled with a lovable array of underdogs".
 On Metacritic, the film has a score of 71 out of 100, based on reviews by 10 critics, indicating "generally favorable reviews".

-In the UK, the film was admired by those who loved football and those who didn't.
+In the UK, the film was admired by those who loved football and those who did not.
 Representing the latter, Mark Kermode reviewed the film twice.
 In The Observer he gave Next Goal Wins four stars out of five and wrote that "whether or not you give two hoots about "the beautiful game" (and I don't), this charming and uplifting documentary will have you cheering for the underdogs and wishing that all footballers were this humble, determined and just plain decent."
-While on his film review programme with Simon Mayo on BBC 5 Live he admitted that the film made him both cry and punch the air.
+While on his film review programme with Simon Mayo on BBC Radio 5 Live he admitted that the film made him both cry and punch the air.
 In the New Statesman, Arsenal fan Mark Lawson called Next Goal Wins, "one of the best films about football", because it will appeal to football fans and the football indifferent alike.

 Across the rest of the world the coverage was also positive.
 In The New York Times Anita Gates called the film "splendid celebration-of-humanity documentary" comparing its best moments to an Edith Wharton novel.
 A number of reviewers remarked that interest in soccer or even sport was not necessary to enjoy the film.
 Despite their largely positive reviews, Liam Lacey in The Globe and Mail noted that the film was predictable and in the Los Angeles Times Sheri Linden wrote that there is nothing exceptional about the film cinematically.